ken-abel/RTS-2026/README.md

+Project Overview:
-A flight control system that handles priority inversion, built to demonstrate the importance of proper mutex implementation in an aerospace embedded system.
+A simulated and simplified flight control system that correctly handles priority inversion, built to demonstrate the importance of proper mutex implementation in an aerospace embedded system.

+The Scenario:
 A small drone, deployed from a nearby spacecraft currently orbiting Mars, needs to adjust its attitude and trajectory, map the surface, and routinely log its flight path to a database located on the larger spacecraft.
+Using three tasks with the below priority hierarchy, demonstrate the importance of resource lock ownership on WCET for tasks sharing a resource.

+(embed video here)

+Task Table:
 | Task             | Priority | Function                                                     |
 | ---------------- | -------- | ------------------------------------------------------------ |
 | Flight Control   | High     | Computes engine thrust and attitude corrections every 10 ms. | Note: this period has been slowed to 1s for the sake of demonstrating priority inversion